troygoode/node-tsa/README.markdown

   // err is null
   // result.property1 === 'foo'
   // result.property2 === undefined
-  // there is no key result.property3
+  // there is no key result.property3 because it isn't in the whitelist });
-});
 ```